colts70/AI-Grounding-Hallucinations-Why-Scale-Is-the-Real-Enemy/README.md

 probability becomes drift
 and drift becomes collapse.

-When that becomes obvious, DFH stops being optional.
+When that becomes obvious, HESS stops being optional.